Mazey/kag-knight-compendium/index.md

 ## Wall gliding

 A slash jump can be combined with upwards shield gliding in order to get extra height.
-Also, by pushing off the wall as you near the top and then floating back onto it you can climb an extra block (up to 9 blocks can be climbed this way).
+Also, by pushing off the wall as you near the top and then floating back onto it you can climb an extra block (up to 9 blocks can be climbed this way, using a double slash you can climb up to 10 blocks).

 ![](http://i.giphy.com/26xBM6wWHAnNagBMc.gif)